elainefang/stock_tracker/README.md

 Stock Tracker
 =========

-**Stock Tracker** allows users to look up stock performance and follow their favorite tickers.
-The stock prices over the past year are displayed with a line graph.
+**Stock Tracker** allows users to look up stock performance and follow specific stocks.
+Once a ticker is entered, the price over the past year is displayed in a line graph.

+Users can persist the stocks they want to follow by signing in.

 Technologies Used
 ----